11 min read

 Best forNurturing existing audienceBuilding new audience and authority signals

-Cadence1–2× per month minimum1× per 6–8 weeks minimum
+Cadence1–2Γ— per month minimum1Γ— per 6–8 weeks minimum

 What Publication Placements Actually Do

 A byline in Forbes reaches an audience the executive does not already have.
 The editorial credibility of the placement certifies the quality of the ideas to readers who have no prior context for who this person is.
-According to the 2025 Edelman-LinkedIn study, 64% of decision-makers trust executive thought leadership more than company marketing materials—and that trust premium is highest for content that has been editorially validated by a publication the reader respects independently.
+According to the 2025 Edelman-LinkedIn study, 64% of decision-makers say thought leadership is a more trustworthy basis for assessing a vendor's capabilities than its marketing materialsβ€”and that trust premium is highest for content that has been editorially validated by a publication the reader respects independently.

 Publication placements also serve a function that LinkedIn newsletters cannot: they build the credibility stack.
 A byline in Inc. is a credential that strengthens the next pitch to Forbes.
 A byline in Forbes is a credential that strengthens every subsequent sales conversation, board inquiry, and speaking invitation.
 The newsletter builds depth with existing relationships; the publication builds the authority that creates new ones.

 Publication placements also have a different relationship with AI discoverability.
-With 48% of US B2B buyers using AI tools for vendor discovery (TrustRadius 2025), the indexed content that AI systems draw on to form impressions of expertise comes disproportionately from major publications—the outlets whose content AI systems crawl most thoroughly.
-A LinkedIn newsletter, however substantive, carries less weight in AI-generated expert assessments than a Forbes byline.
+As more B2B buyers fold AI tools into their vendor research, the indexed content that AI systems draw on to form impressions of expertise comes disproportionately from major publicationsβ€”the outlets whose content AI systems crawl most thoroughly.
+A LinkedIn newsletter, however substantive, can carry less weight in AI-generated expert assessments than a byline in a major publication.

 The Decision Framework: Which Channel for Which Content